 Birth Movies Death – Meredith Borders

-Secure within a desolate home as an unnatural threat terrorizes the world, a man has established a tenuous domestic order with his wife and son, but this will soon be put to test when a desperate young family arrives seeking refuge.
+- Synopsis: Secure within a desolate home as an unnatural threat terrorizes the world, a man has established a tenuous domestic order with his wife and son.
+But this will soon be put to test when a desperate young family arrives seeking refuge.
 Despite the best intentions of both families, paranoia and mistrust boil over as the horrors outside creep ever-closer, awakening something hidden and monstrous within him as he learns that the protection of his family comes at the cost of his soul.

 - Director: Trey Edward Shults.

 - Cast: Joel Edgerton, Riley Keough, Christopher Abbott, Carmen Ejogo, Kelvin Harrison, Griffin Robert Faulkner, David Pendleton, Mick O’Rourke, Chase Joliet.

 - Rating: R.